 When cancer claimed the life of Herbert J. Block in May 1981, the respect, love and determination of his wife, Maxine, five children and countless friends turned this personal tragedy into a triumph.
-They transformed their grief into a powerful force that 30 years later continues to energize and inspire individuals and corporations, here and across the country, to support cancer prevention, detection and treatment.
+They transformed their grief into a powerful force that more than 30 years later continues to energize and inspire individuals and corporations, here and across the country, to support cancer prevention, detection and treatment.

 The Herbert J. Block Memorial Tournament was founded in 1982 by Herb’s wife, the late Maxine Block, and children, Janis Block, Jeff Block, Julie Block Glassman and Jeri Block, who live in the Columbus area, and Jay Block of Englewood, Colorado.
-They are the architects of this remarkable effort, which has raised $4.5 million for the OSUCCC – James.
+They are the architects of this remarkable effort, which has raised more than $5 million for the OSUCCC – James.
 What started as a tournament memorializing Mr. Block, co-founder of Sun Television and Appliances, devoted family man and community supporter, has turned into a family legacy.

 Initially the tournament was held at Winding Hollow Country Club in Columbus.
 “Everything was done by family and friends,” recalls Jeff.
 “We invited Dad’s business associates to participate and donated the proceeds to what was then Ohio State’s department of oncology.”
 Along with organizing the golf outing, family and friends arranged a kickoff party and secured donations.